RafaelMacielDev/library_git-github-commit/README.md

 </h1>

 <h3 align="justify">
-Academic demonstration of uploading files from the development environment through Git via CMD to the GitHub repository.
-Credits for Digital Innovation One's Git and GitHub module.
+Academic demonstration of uploading files from the development environment via Git via CMD to the GitHub repository.
+Credits for the you tube channel I am Crys.
 </h3>

 <br>